mabuhannood/order-amount-prediction/README.md

 # Project Overview

-The dataset provides detailed sales and order-related information, making it suitable for building a predictive model to estimate order amounts.
+The dataset provides detailed sales and order-related information, making it suitable for building a predictive model to estimate the Order Amount.
 This project focuses on data cleaning, EDA, feature selection, and model training.

 ## Data Cleaning